jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-11-09-real-time-streaming-with-kafka-and-flink-3/index.md

 images: []
 cevo: 35
 docs: https://docs.google.com/document/d/1e7APiPwxUcl4nBtbN9_TkprS8qIp9MUqCIbcgv9d4iM
-description: In this lab, we will create a Pyflink application that reads records from S3 and sends them into a Kafka topic.
-A custom pipeline Jar file will be created as the Kafka cluster is authenticated by IAM, and it will be demonstrated how to execute the app in a Flink cluster deployed on Docker as well as locally as a typical Python app.
-We can assume the S3 data is static metadata that needs to be joined into another stream, and this exercise can be useful for data enrichment.
+description: Read records from S3 and send them into a Kafka topic with PyFlink, using a custom pipeline jar for IAM authentication, which is useful for enrichment.
 ---

 In this lab, we will create a Pyflink application that reads records from S3 and sends them into a Kafka topic.
 A custom pipeline Jar file will be created as the Kafka cluster is authenticated by IAM, and it will be demonstrated how to execute the app in a Flink cluster deployed on Docker as well as locally as a typical Python app.
 We can assume the S3 data is static metadata that needs to be joined into another stream, and this exercise can be useful for data enrichment.